awesome-davian/awesome-reviews-kaist/mm_tta[eng].md

 ### Take home message \(오늘의 교훈\)

- Test-time adaptation is the emerging task that is practical for the real-world scenario.
-Starting from this work, the community can improve the performance by adding the module that is aiming to refine task or modality-specific features.
-Others can bring this framework to their field as well.
-As an early work for the test-time adaptation, this work is suggesting a large insight into all the machine learning communities.
+ > Test-time adaptation is the emerging task that is practical for the real-world scenario.

+ > Starting from this work, the community can improve the performance by adding the module that is aiming to refine task or modality-specific features.

-> All men are mortal.
->
-> Socrates is a man.
->
-> Therefore, Socrates is mortal.
+ > Others can bring this framework to their field as well.

+ > As an early work for the test-time adaptation, this work is suggesting a large insight into all the machine learning communities.

 ## Author / Reviewer information

-{% hint style="warning" %}
-You don't need to provide the reviewer information at the draft submission stage.
-{% endhint %}

 ### Author

-**Korean Name \(English name\)**
+** 류형곤 \(Hyeonggon Ryu\)**

-* Affiliation \(KAIST AI / NAVER\)
+* Affiliation \(KAIST\)
-* \(optional\) 1~2 line self-introduction
-* Contact information \(Personal webpage, GitHub, LinkedIn, ...\)
+* Contact information \(gonhy.ryu@kaist.ac.kr)
 * **...**

 ### Reviewer